aless98/XARLabs_Task/README.md

 - **DeePMVLM.py**
   Extracts facial landmarks from a 3D head/face mesh.
   ⚠️ *Note:* To use this script, download the github repo of the model here: https://github.com/RasmusRPaulsen/Deep-MVLM and make sure to place it inside the directory containing these scripts.
-  ⚠️ *Note:* Inside \Deep-MVLM\configs edit the DTU3D-depth-MRI.json file in this way:
+  ⚠️ *Note:* Inside '\Deep-MVLM\configs' edit the 'DTU3D-depth-MRI.json' file in this way:
   "pre-align": {
 		"align_center_of_mass" : true,
 		"rot_x": -90,